 A typical surrender charge starts at 10% of the funds collected in the first year and subsequently dropping by 1% each year.

 So, if you contributed $1000 in the first year, the surrender charge would be $100.
 After 10 years, many policies no longer have this charge.
-However, keep in mind that different insurance companies will have different policies about their surrender charges.
+However, keep in mind that different insurance companies will have different policies regarding their surrender charges.

 When the Surrender Charge is Levied and Waived?